BriChavez/BriChavez/README.md

 &emsp; 𝗛𝗲𝗹𝗹𝗼, and Welcome to my GitHub page.
 Feel free to peruse at your leisure.
 If I may be so bold as to point you to a few of my favorite projects.
 The three I have in mind are all passion projects that I tackled outside of school.

 &emsp; One is my PDF converter, it was a bi-product of another of my codes.
 I found myself with a bunch of PDFs that I needed to turn into txt files in order to play with them in Python.
 Instead of transforming them one at a time using an online converter, I decided to write a code to do the work for me using PYPDF2.
 Just entering a folder path will take all of the PDF's inside that folder, loop through each page in the file, and read it into a txt file.
+Tho, with tweaking of just a few words, you could pretty much use it to translate PDFs to any file format.

 &emsp; Next up, is my experiment with ELT using DBT.
 As I am more familiar with ETL, it was an interesting learning experience and fun to challenge my brain to think about pipelines in a different way.